ecadlabs/tez-cli/README.md

 `tezos-client` has has opinions and idiosyncrasies.
 Frankly, we have come to like them, but newcomers to Tezos may not have the same patience as us.

 We also may end up having alternative implementations of the Tezos Node in other languages (hello simplestaking team!).
 Think of these as Linux distributions to GNU/Linux, but Tezos node distributions for the Tezos Blockchain.
 When new nodes come along, this `tez` cli could support them and the RPCs/APIs that they implement.

+## Try out the alpha release

+Visit the [Releases](https://github.com/ecadlabs/tez/releases) page and download a pre-built binary for your operating system.
+We build for Windows, MaxOSX, Linux and FreeBSD.
+If you want builds for another OS or architecture, open an issue!

+The feature set is limited to querying blocks.
+We will build out new features as time permits.